 In summary, consumers have limited room for manoeuvre since they can only influence the energy price, in other words, the part left to the supplier’s discretion.

->> Read also: The essential guide to understand your energy bill!
+The essential guide for understanding your energy bill!

 Different kWh prices depending on the type of electric meter